dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/vertica-configs.md

 **`delete+insert strategy`**:

 Through the `delete+insert` incremental strategy, you can instruct dbt to use a two-step incremental approach.
 It will first delete the records detected through the configured `is_incremental()` block and then re-insert them.

-Is the unique_key parameter required?
-What happens if it is not provided?
+The `unique_key` is  a required parameter for using `delete+instert` strategy which specifies how to update the records  when there is duplicate data.
+The value accepted by this parameter is a single table column.

 <Tabs
   defaultValue="source"